nf-core/differentialabundance/docs/usage.md

 shinyapps.io is a hosting solution supplied by Posit (formerly RStudio) which gives you quick and easy access to hosting for Shiny applications.
 There is a free tier, though you'll have to pay for features such as authentication and improved resources.

-You can upload your app to shinyapps.io youself, or deploy directly to shinyapps.io with this workflow, for which a few things need to happen:
+You can upload your app to shinyapps.io yourself, or deploy directly to shinyapps.io with this workflow, for which a few things need to happen:

 #### Account and app setup